ameuret/m2config/README.md

 control but *you* must ensure that the DB ends up looking the way you want.

-You can swiftly dump your config using:
+You can swiftly dump your config using at the end of your script:

 ```ruby
 require "pp"